 The vibe of Savannah is syrupy smart, with a slow drawl and quick wit awaiting around every corner of local’s mouths.
 The warmth and genuine care about people are what draw us back to this gateway to Southern culture and hospitality time and time again, and the restaurant and bar scene, which have positively exploded in the past decade, are what consistently keeps it at the top of our travel list, no matter how many times we visit.

-On the past two trips to coastal Georgia, we kept copious notes on everything we drank, and while this is no means a comprehensive list—and by the time you read this, no doubt, five new bars have cropped up—here are a few of our favorite local watering holes.
+On the past two trips to coastal Georgia, we kept copious notes on everything we drank, and while this is no means a comprehensive list—and by the time you read this, no doubt, five new bars have cropped up.
+In the meantime, here are a few of our favorite local watering holes, the ones we’ve dubbed the best bars in Savannah, though no doubt we’ll continue “researching” for years (decades) to come.

 What you’re having: The Doc is SVV’s favorite, with the sweet smell of torched pipe tobacco infused into a sniffer of rye whiskey and aromatics as part of the mix, while I’m partial to the Chatham Artillery Punch, Savannah’s signature cocktail, mainly because it’s served in a gilded pineapple.
 The Bit of a Pickle is also a lovely concoction of gin, balsamic, pepper and dill, making it dangerously crushable.